jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

   - Third-generation programming languages, such as C/C++, Java, and Python, are known as high-level languages
     - high-level languages allow developers to write instructions that better approximate human communication
   - **Compiled language**: converts source code into machine-executable format
-    - compiled code is generally less prone to manipulation by a third party, however easier to embed backdoors or other security flaws without detection
+    - compiled code is generally less prone to manipulation by a third party; however, because the source code is not visible in compiled form, it is also harder for reviewers to detect embedded backdoors or other security flaws
   - **Decompilers**: convert binary executable back into source code
   - **Disassemblers**: convert back into machine-readable assembly language (an intermediate step during the compilation process)
   - **Interpreted language**: uses an interpreter to execute; sourcecode is viewable; e.g. Python, R, JavaScript, VBScript
   - **Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction
-    - OOP languages include C++, Java, and .NET
+    - OOP languages include C++, Java, and C#
     - think of OOP as a group of objects that can be requested to perform certain operations or exhibit certain behaviors, working together to provide a system’s functionality or capabilities
     - OOP has the potential to be more reliable and to reduce the propagation of program change errors, and is better suited to modeling or mimicking the real world
     - each object in the OOP model has methods that correspond to specific actions that can be taken on the object